DuncanSchouten/barber-jekyll/_works/cgph.markdown

 #### Usability testing

-I took a prototype of this design to several individuals for “guerilla” usability testing, asking them to perform several tasks and answer questions on the system’s functionality.
+I took a prototype of this design to several individuals for “guerrilla” usability testing, asking them to perform several tasks and answer questions on the system’s functionality.

 #### Among the results, I found that:
 * Requiring users to first select a date before learning the availability of their preferred time slot added cognitive load to the process, particularly for those on mobile devices.